harshasrisri/homelab/README.md

 git clone --recursive https://github.com/harshasrisri/pi-cluster.git
 ```

-## Prepare SD Card
+## Prepare Raspberry Pis
-We're using [Ubuntu Server](https://ubuntu.com/download/raspberry-pi) image for our Raspberry PIs in the cluster.
+We'll be using [Ubuntu Server](https://ubuntu.com/download/raspberry-pi) image for our Raspberry PIs in the cluster.
 We use the included `prepare_sdcard.sh` script to:
-- Take a number $num as argument to set `pi-${num}` as hostname of a Pi
+- Take a number range `n1..n2` as arguments to set `pi-${n}` as hostname of a Pi
 - Ensure a few specific environment variables are set
 - Display environment variables and summary of operations
-- Unmount SD card partition(s)
-- Write Image to SD card
+- Unmount SD card partition(s) and write Image to SD card
 - Edit partition table to expand filesystem to fill available space
 - Repair and resize filesystem to commit above changes
 - Eject and remount SD card to configure it for hostname
 - Use `user-data` file to configure SD card using [Cloud Init](https://cloudinit.readthedocs.io)
 ```
 ./prepare_sdcard.sh
 Usage: ./prepare_sdcard.sh <start_range> <end_range>